-When you have a conversation with your readers, they release more oxytocin, which makes them feel more open, trust you more, and feel a personal connection with you.
+When you converse with your readers, they release more oxytocin, which makes them feel more open, trust you more, and feel a personal connection with you.
 This encourages them to read your content and even participate by commenting.

-Just look at the blog post I am using as an example.
-The original version resulted in 0 comments.
-The variation produced 2 comments.
+Just look at the blog post we’re using as an example.
+The original version resulted in zero comments.
+The variation produced two comments.

-Now that you know a scientific reason behind the power of conversations, let’s see how you can create them.
+Now that you know the scientific reason behind conversations’ power, we can determine how to create them.

 7 ways you can create a conversation

-If you want to replicate my results on the Neil Patel blog, consider following these 7 strategies:
+If you want to replicate our results on the Neil Patel blog, consider following these seven strategies:

-- Use the words “you” and “I” – those two words may seem simple, but they are powerful.
+- Use the words “you” and “I” – Those two words may seem simple but powerful.
 Without them, it’s hard to create the illusion of a conversation.
 Just think about it.
-I don’t know your name, so how can I create a conversation with you if I don’t use the words “you” and “I” while talking to you?
+We don’t know your name, so how can we converse with you without using the words “you” and “I” while talking to you?
 It’s nearly impossible.

-- Ask questions – one of the simplest ways to draw your readers in is to ask them a question within your introduction.
+- Ask questions – One of the simplest ways to draw your readers in is to ask them questions within your introduction.
 You don’t have to do this within the first sentence of your blog post, but you should try to do it within your first paragraph.

-- Keep your paragraphs short – don’t you hate it when you’re having a conversation with someone and they don’t let you get a word in?
-It’s like you’re not even having a conversation… By making your paragraphs 1 to 6 sentences long, you will create an illusion of a conversation.
+- Keep your paragraphs short – Don’t you hate it when you’re conversing with someone, and they don’t let you get a word in?
+It’s like you’re not even having a conversation.
+Making your paragraphs one to six sentences long will create an illusion of a conversation.
 Just look at the introduction in this blog post – the paragraphs are really short.

 - Let your personality shine – no one wants to be part of a dry conversation.
 By adding in some humor or emotions, you will keep the conversation entertaining.
 Just sprinkle a few of these elements throughout your post.

-- Use transitions – you’ll probably cover multiple subtopics within your blog post, just like you would in a regular conversation.
+- Use transitions – Like in a regular conversation; you’ll probably cover multiple subtopics in your blog post.
 Make sure the transitions are smooth.
 Using headings isn’t enough.
 You need to use sentences to create transitions.

-- Create a story – do you remember how your kindergarten and elementary school teachers used to engage with you?
-They used to tell you stories in order to get your attention and keep it.
-If you can mix in story telling within your introductory paragraph, you’ll get more people to read your blog post.
+- Create a story – Do you remember how your kindergarten and elementary school teachers used to engage with you?
+They used to tell you stories to get your attention and keep it.
+If you can mix storytelling within your introductory paragraph, you’ll get more people to read your blog post.

-- A picture says a thousand words – images are a great way to help encourage a conversation, especially the image you use at the beginning of your post.
-I know when I’ve used funny pictures like this in the past, I got tons of emails from you and saw a higher time on-page.
+- A picture says a thousand words – Images are a great way to help encourage a conversation, especially the image you use at the beginning of your post.
+We know when we’ve used funny pictures like this in the past, we received tons of emails from you and saw a higher time-on-page.

 Blogging is a conversation between you and your readers.
-If you can’t converse with them, you are just talking at them.
+You are just talking to them if you can’t converse with them.
 And as you already know, people prefer conversations…

 The next time you write a blog post, consider creating a conversation.
-Don’t do it just within your introduction, but continue it through your whole post, just like I have done with this one.
+Don’t do it within your introduction, but continue it through your whole post, just like we did with this one.